 1 Beds 1 Baths 800 SqFt 0.060 Acres

 Zip Codes: 90046, 90068

 Laurel Canyon is an intimate hillside community with soul power.
 It’s one of my favorite neighborhoods in Los Angeles.
 A bohemian artist refuge, Laurel canyon is where you run away from home, hideout from the authorities, and write music, read books, and watch plays.

 Laurel Canyon has a symbiotic relationship with the Sunset Strip and Hollywood/West Hollywood.
 With their tides, so does Laurel Canyon’s fortunes rise.
 Many residents work and play in those cities and live in Laurel Canyon.
-Laurel Canyon’s close proximity to these entertainment districts make it one of the most convenient hillside communities to live in (much livelier than Benedict Canyon).
+Laurel Canyon’s close proximity to these entertainment districts makes it one of the most convenient hillside communities to live in (much livelier than Benedict Canyon).
 There is no freeway noise in Laurel Canyon like you get in the Cahuenga Pass from the 101.

-Laurel canyon is the best canyon boulevard for traveling between the valley and the westside.
-So the studios in Burbank, and the lowkey nightlife of Ventura Blvd in Studio City are also within arms reach.
+Laurel Canyon is the best canyon boulevard for traveling between the valley and the westside.
+So the studios in Burbank and the lowkey nightlife of Ventura Blvd in Studio City are also within arms reach.

 Laurel Canyon Landmarks

 Located in the heart of Laurel Canyon, the peace sign emblazoned Country Store is a hitching post for the community.
 Legend has it that Mama Cas once lived in the basement.
 The Store has basic groceries and wine.
 There is a lunch deli counter that makes sandwiches.
 You can buy fresh sage for $2.99 at the register (impulse buy!).
 100% wood-paneled.
 Downstairs is an italian restaruant called Pace.
 There is a great Dry cleaner around the corner too!
 The Original Laurel Canyon store burned down in 1929 and was rebuilt.